Updated 23 March 2021 at 15.30 pm

 If you have a visa, it is important to check the 'valid from' date on your visa vignette.
 You must not attempt to enter the UK before this date, or if the date has expired.
 If the valid to date has expired because you have delayed travel to the UK, please see our advice about remote study and your student visa.

-Travel, arrival and self-isolation support
+Travel, testing and self-isolation requirements

 You can also find information about the UK governments Test to Release scheme, where you may be able to choose to pay for a private COVID-19 test from an approved provider in order to reduce your period of self-isolation after international travel.
+You cannot use Test to Release if you are travelling from a country on the travel ban list.

 Book your arrival and self-isolation support